The (non-uniform) Hrushovski-Lang-Weil estimates: Introduction

 \subsubsection{Acknowledgements:}

-I am grateful to Prof.~Vasudevan Srinivas for his constant support and valuable insights at various stages of this project.~I would like to thank Prof.~H\'el\`ene Esnault for her consistent encouragement and stimulating discussions.~I am thankful to Prof.~Yakov Varshavsky for his interest and remarks.~I would also like to thank Prof.~Arvind Nair for helpful discussions.~This work has been supported by the Einstein Foundation Berlin.
+I am grateful to Prof.~Vasudevan Srinivas for his constant support and valuable insights at various stages of this project.~I would like to thank Prof.~H\'el\`ene Esnault for her consistent encouragement and stimulating discussions.~I am grateful to Prof.~Yakov Varshavsky for his constructive remarks and suggestions,~which have greatly improved the exposition in the article.~I would also like to thank Prof. Ehud Hrushovski for insightful discussions,~and in particular bringing the question of rationality to my attention.~I would also like to thank Prof.~Arvind Nair for helpful discussions.~This work has been supported by the Einstein Foundation Berlin and ISF grant 822/17 of Prof. Yakov Varshavsky.~Finally I am thankful to the referees for a careful reading of the article and the many suggestions and corrections which have improved the exposition and readability of the article.